 An Assistant TNA Coordinator Consultant (ATCC) is being recruited for the duration of the project to execute and also supervise the implementation of activities under the TNA project.
-He/She will be required to coordinate and facilitate the implementation of the project under the supervision of and reporting to the national TNA Coordinator.
+He/She will be required to coordinate and facilitate the implementation of the project, reporting to the Climate Change Division of the Ministry of Economic Growth and Job Creation (MEGJC).